 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

-Another tip is to program your thermostat for extended run-cycles.
+Also, program your thermostat for lengthier run-cycles.
 While this action won’t prevent problems, it can help bring down the humidity in your Austin area home.
-This can provide a more comfortable environment, in addition to keep mold spores from growing in your home.
+This can provide a more comfortable environment, in addition to keep mold spores from developing in your home.

 Get Rid of Any Pests